purvitrivedi/sei-group-project-3/README.md

       timestamps: true
     })

-I was then able to reference the Group model, so a profile would include what groups were joined by the user:
+I was then able to reference the Group model, so a profile would include the list of groups joined by the user:

         // * for groups joined by user userSchema